 Level 3 - Environmental Listening: This is level 2 + intuition.
 This type of listening involves not only taking in the client’s words, but also paying attention to their tone of voice, facial expression, emotions, values, and what the client isn’t saying.
 This is where real awareness and learning can be created with questions/statements like “You said that you are happy with this (situation) but your body language tells a different story.
 What might it be?”

 Since we are all human beings it can happen that we drift to level 1 every now and then.
 It is important to be aware of when this is happening and just move back to level 2 or 3 as quickly as possible.

 Furthermore, SILENCE is an important part of listening too.
 Allowing silence and embracing silence can be a powerful tool.
 Once I've asked a question and there is a moment of silence, I wait and give it a moment rather than double-checking if my question was understood.
 Usually, when my clients do not understand a question, they will tell me.
 But if there is initial silence after a question, that's an indication that this question was powerful, triggering a deeper thinking process.

 6. Powerful Questioning

-Especially in the beginning of my coaching journey, I learnt that being present and listening on level 2 and 3 is the key to asking powerful questions at the right time.
+Especially at the beginning of my coaching journey, I learnt that being present and listening on level 2 and 3 is the key to asking powerful questions at the right time.
 It’s not a list of “great” questions that you memorise, which allows you to ask powerful questions.
 If I am present and tuned in, I know that I can ask the right questions/do the right thing, at the right time.
 That’s what I would call, “trusting the process”.